Clubs & Collectives

 chenyuwan@nscad.ca

-This club will be a great space for students and staffs to connect and socialize with each other while playing a variety of board games.
+This club will be a great space for students and staff to connect and socialize with each other while playing a variety of board games.
 Anyone interested in board gaming would be welcome to join.
-We will have some weekly game night, a relaxing and friendly event coming soon!
+We will have a weekly game night, a relaxing and friendly event, coming soon!

 Queer Collective